ftCommunity/tx-pi/README.md

 During display driver installation the pi will reboot and you'll have to start the script a second time to allow it to finish the setup.

+The script then runs quite some time (> 2h) as it builds opencv2 for python3 which is not available from the repositories.

 This is a work in progress.
 Some parts aren't working by now.